openml/automlbenchmark/docs/extending.md

 ### Adding it to the real thing
-If everything seems to work correctly and want your additions to be incorporated in the benchmark, open a pull request.
+If everything seems to work correctly, you're almost ready to set up a pull request.
+But first, make sure you all documentation is up-to-date with your latest additions.
+In particular, add or update the section on your AutoML framework in [the AutoML overview](https://github.com/openml/automlbenchmark/blob/master/docs/automl_overview.md).

+The title of your pull request when adding a new framework should be 'Add FRAMEWORK' where 'FRAMEWORK' should be replaced by the name of your framework.
+If you are updating a framework, please title the pull request 'Update FRAMEWORK' similarly.